hasnocool/hasnocool/README.md

 <div align="center">

-# 🐍 The Knights Who Say 'Ni!'
-Present: hasnocool's Cyberdeck of Chaos 🖥️
+# 🐍 "Uptime is temporary, but shrubbery 🌳 is forever." 🖥️

-## 🌳 The Sacred Shrubbery of Contributions
+##  The Sacred Shrubbery of Contributions
 <img src="https://github.com/hasnocool/hasnocool/blob/main/github-contribution-grid-snake-dark.svg" alt="Snake animation" />

 *"We are now... no longer the Knights who say 'Ni!'.
 We are now the Knights who say 'Ekki-ekki-ekki-ekki-PTANG.
 Zoom-Boing.
 Z'nourrwringmm.'"*